atar9500/eslint-plugin-modular-architecture/docs/rules/modules-enagement.md

 # Rules of Engagement (`modules-enagement`)

-This ESLint rule promotes clean and maintainable code, i.e, **Rules of Engagement**, by enforcing two key principles:
+This ESLint rule promotes clean and maintainable code, i.e, **Rules of Engagement**, by enforcing three key principles:

 1. **Unidirectional Flow**: Modules should reference items either internally or at a lower level within the codebase, ensuring a unidirectional flow of dependencies for enhanced clarity and maintainability.